Mt. San Antonio College to UCSB

 CMPSC 24 — Problem Solving with Computers II3.5 units

-CMPSC 40 — Foundations of Computer Science3 units
+CMPSC 40 — Foundations of Computer Science (Discrete Math)

 Courses with no equivalent must be taken at UC Santa Barbara after transfer.
 Factor this into your first-year course plan.